 However, here are some general guidelines that apply to both kinds of plants.

-Watering is perhaps the single most important factor to consider when you are growing butterworts.
-If you allow your butterwort to dry out, it can die.
-It needs to remain moist.
+Watering is perhaps the single most important factor to consider when you are growing pinguicula.
+If you allow your butterwort to dry out, that can kill your plant.
+It needs to keep the soil moist.

 Temperature and Humidity